MiG-21 Bison aircraft crashes in Rajasthan, pilot safe; IAF orders inquiry

 3. 21 May: MiG-21 Bison fighter jet crashed in Indian Punjab, killing its 28-year-old pilot “Squadron Leader Abhinav Choudhary”

 Umair Aslam is the Founder and Chief Executive Officer (CEO) of Global Defense Insight.
-He has worked as a defense journalist reporting on military modernization programs, nuclear non-proliferation, arms control, and the South Asian Arms race.
+He has worked as a defense journalist reporting on military modernization programs, defense industry, arms procurement, and emerging technologies.